chicueloarcade/es-theme-Chicuelo/README.md

 A power menu is included in case you have one.

-Designed by Chicuelo (Nico La Rosa)
+Designed by Chicuelo - www.chicuelo.com.ar

 # Special Thanks: